 Bob Marley was the pioneer of reggae music.
 Many considered him a prophet because the message in his songs was so powerful; it seems that Bob could see the future.
 Bob lived at a time when people around the world needed some uplifting to deal with the troubles they faced such as racial division, oppression, inequality, tough economic times and more.

 Apartheid and oppression were strong in many African countries and other countries around the world.
 Bob Marley’s music gave millions of people the power and strength to fight and become liberated from mental and physical slavery.
 People connected his music with their lives, his words identified their struggles and his messages released them from captivity.
-Bob Marley was the master of his faith and his gift to the world was his primary purpose – “One Love” and down with Babylon (Oppressor) system.
+Bob Marley lived a life that reflects that he was the master of his faith.
+His gift to the world was his primary purpose of spreading – “One Love” and down with Babylon (Oppressor) system.

-Bob Marley was born on February 6, 1945 in Nine Mile, St. Ann Jamaica.
+Robert Neasta Marley was born on February 6, 1945, in Nine Mile, St. Ann Jamaica.
 Bob was the son of Miss Cedella Malcolm and Mr. Norval Marley, also known as Captain Norval Marley.
 Cedella was a black Jamaican and his father was a white Englishman.
 Bob’s father played a minor role in his life.
 He grew up with his mother, Cedella in rural Jamaica.
-They later moved to Kingston at the age of 12, to Trench Town, a rough part of the inner city of Kingston, Concrete Jungle, as one of Bob Marley songs describes it.
+They later moved to Kingston at the age of 12, to Trench Town, a rough part of the inner city of Kingston, Concrete Jungle, as one of Bob Marley’s songs describes it.

 While living in Trench Town, Bob met several singers and musicians but he connected with Neville Bunny Livingston and Peter Tosh.
 Together, the three men formed a group “The Wailers.”
 It was during that period Bob met Rita Anderson who later became his wife (Rita Marley).
 Over a period of time and after many hit songs, the group broke up.
 First Bunny Livingston left the group initially, followed by Peter Tosh to begin his solo career.